Greater Manchester Fire and Rescue Service

 Greater Manchester Fire and Rescue Service (GMFRS) is the statutory emergency fire and rescue service for the metropolitan county of Greater Manchester, England.
 It is part of the Greater Manchester Combined Authority.

 GMFRS covers an area of approximately 493 sqmi.
 The service has 41 fire stations which until 2006 were organised into three territorial Area Commands (South, East and West), each one with an Area Command Headquarters, based at Stretford, Rochdale and Bolton respectively.
-When the brigade altered the command area's structure they divided the three area commands from South, East and West to 11 Borough Commands, aligned to the 10 local authorities in the county: Bolton, Bury, Manchester (North/South), Oldham, Rochdale, Salford, Stockport, Tameside, Trafford and Wigan.
+When the brigade altered the command area's structure they divided the three area commands from South, East and West to 11 Borough Commands, aligned to the ten local authorities in the county: Bolton, Bury, Manchester (North/South), Oldham, Rochdale, Salford, Stockport, Tameside, Trafford and Wigan.

-The service employs 2,200 personnel, of which 1,200 are frontline firefighters, and 403 non-uniformed support staff.
+As of 2025, the service employs 2,100 personnel.

 The service's headquarters is located in Pendlebury, Salford.